-We aim to help improve our world with a perspective,
+We aim to help improve our world with a unique perspective,

 Research at a Catholic university should include faculty expertise that can solve global challenges for people in extreme need living in developing countries.
 The Notre Dame Initiative for Global Development (NDIGD) engages faculty to partner on applied innovation projects to design new technology and research solutions, carry out impact evaluations, and provide world-class education and training.